Transatlantic flight: Records

 The fastest crewed flight on this route is 1 hour 54 minutes and 56.4 seconds, achieved by an eastbound SR-71 Blackbird on 1 September 1974.
 The flight departed from Beale Air Force Base, California and landed at Farnborough International Airshow, crossing virtual radar gates over New York and London to spare them from sonic booms.
 The flight required three aerial refuels with KC-135Q Stratotankers after takeoff, over South Carolina, and south of Greenland.

 The fastest time for an airliner on the route is 2 hours 52 minutes and 59 seconds, this was achieved on an eastbound JFK-LHR Concorde service on 7 February 1996.

 The current fastest subsonic passenger service on the route was achieved by British Airways on 9 February 2020 with a time of 4 hours 56 minutes.
 The Boeing 747-400 (registration: G-CIVP) operating flight BA112 departed JFK at 18:47 Eastern Standard time (23:47 UTC on 8 February) on 8 February and landed at Heathrow at 04:43 GMT/UTC on 9 February.
-The maximum recorded groundspeed was 625 mph.
+The maximum recorded groundspeed was 825 mph, aided by a 200 mph tailwind.